iuriivolobuev/sample-java/readme.md

 Sample Java
 -----------

-Sample project for learning and experimenting with Java and Java related technologies.
+Sample project for learning and experimenting with Java and related technologies.

 # Useful Links